-The Motivation/Purpose: My thought process behind this piece was mainly to inspire and educate.
-I wanted people my age to understand how important it is to sustain a healthy and honest relationship.
-Break-ups happen everyday.
+The Motivation: My thought process behind this piece was mainly to inspire and educate.
+I wanted people my age to understand how important it is to sustain healthy and honest relationships.
+Break-ups happen every day.
 People are constantly falling in and out of love, and don’t have a clue why.
 It’s deeper than just love at first sight or you’re just not interested anymore; I wanted to tap into the reasons why people break-up the way they do and how can they do better the next time they decide to love again.

 What I learned: What I learned from this piece is that love isn’t some simple emotion that can be explained in one word.
 It’s a process, a dedication and willingness to succeed with a partner.
 Breaking-up doesn’t break a person but rather educates them.
 It can teach a person things about yourself that you never knew existed.
 A break-up can stem from childhood experiences, past relationships or maybe even fear of failing, but all those reasons can be helped and healed.
 I learned that just because someone says that they love you doesn’t mean that they will respect you.
-If my boyfriend constantly tells me that he loves me but then conducts our break-up via text message; that lets me know that he has no respect for our relationship, for my feelings and none for himself.
-When you love someone you cannot be selfish in the way you conduct certain situations.
-He should have sat down with me in person and talked to me and explained to me what is working in our relationship and what isn’t and I’m sorry, but a text message is not going to cut it.
+For example, if my boyfriend constantly tells me that he loves me but then conducts our break-up via text message; that lets me know that he has no respect for our relationship, for my feelings or for himself.
+When you love someone, you cannot be selfish in the way you conduct certain situations.
+He should have sat down with me in person, talked to me and explained to me what is working in our relationship and what isn’t.
+I’m sorry, but a text message is not going to cut it.